9 Fun Activities to Kick Off the Spring Season in Your Nursing Facility

 Cherry Blossom (or Azalea) Watch – Encourage residents to get excited about the blooming flowers and plants in your neighborhood as spring arrives by scheduling special scenic rides for residents to identify the budding flowers in your area.
 In addition, plan a few field trips to local parks and botanical gardens to view their blooms.

 March Madness Brackets – Invite residents to participate in a fun March Madness contest in which they try to pick the schools that will advance in the men’s college basketball tournament.
 At the end of the tournament, which ends in April, award a prize to the participant who made the most correct picks.
 Additionally, as the weather warms up, consider moving a few of your games outdoors to enjoy the weather.
-For example, set up a basketball game on your back patio for seated residents to practice their shooting skills.
+For example, set up a pop-up basketball game or floor basketball game on your back patio for seated residents to practice their shooting skills.

 Spring Ball – Finally, host an annual spring ball in your facility, and ask your residents to dress up for the event.
 Hire an entertainer for the ball to help your residents welcome in the new season with a fun evening of music and dancing.
 Consider scheduling the ball right after a special dinner coordinated by your facility’s Dining Services staff.